PennLINC/coding-interview/index.md

 # Welcome to our coding interview
 ![Cartoon](./superman-sits-at-a-job-interview-jason-adam-katzenstein-01.png)
-We want to get a sense of your ability to do some of more specific tasks in the PennLINC labratory.
+We want to get a sense of your ability to do some of more specific tasks in the PennLINC laboratory.
 As a data analyst, a lot of your job will be data downloading, wrangling, and processing.
 We also want to see your creative, scientific talents.

 ## Download functional connectivity matrices from the Human Connectome Project
 ### Connectome DB Account
-Downloading this data requires making an account on thier data downloader webiste [ConnectomeDB](https://db.humanconnectome.org/app/template/Login.vm).
+Downloading this data requires making an account on their data downloader website [ConnectomeDB](https://db.humanconnectome.org/app/template/Login.vm).
 ### Aspera Connect Plug-In
 You will also need a plug-in called [Aspera Connect](https://downloads.asperasoft.com/connect2/)
 ### Download the data!